-$$Q{c{\alpha}}^{}(L) = Q{c{\alpha}}^{}(R).$$
+which comes from the point at which the values of the two actions are equal, ie $Q{c{\alpha}}^{}(L) = Q{c{\alpha}}^{}(R)$.

-To summarize, Bayesian decision theory in the case of state uncertainty is formally just the same as that in the case of complete knowledge of the state, except that the state is redefined to be the belief state, $P(x{\alpha} = x_1 | c{\alpha})$.
-Given this, the same ideas as those in the previous section apply in terms of maximizing the expected return.
+To summarize, Bayesian decision theory in the case of state uncertainty is formally just the same as in the case of complete knowledge of the state, except redefining the state to be the belief state $P(x{\alpha} = x_1 | c{\alpha})$.
+Given this, the same ideas as in the previous section apply in terms of maximizing the expected return.

 In standard decision theory, there is an important result called the Neyman-Pearson lemma, which implies that decisions should again be based on thresholds associated with the likelihood ratio $l(c{\alpha})$.
-However, unlike the Bayesian analysis that defines a single policy maximizing expected reward, misses and false alarms are not traded off against each other directly in standard decision theory, and so there is just a whole, one-dimensional family of optimal tests created by varying the threshold θ .
-The trade-off is depicted in the famous receiver-operating characteristic (ROC) curve, illustrated in Figure 6C, which plots the probability of a hit against that for a false alarm, across the whole range of thresholds.
-The area under the ROC curve is a measure of the quality of the cue c{α} for discriminating x_1 and x_2 , which itself is determined by the separation of the two likelihood distributions shown in Figure 5B.
-It is also related to other signal detection quantities, such as the discriminability, d' (Green & Swets, 1966).
+However, unlike the Bayesian analysis that defines a single policy maximizing expected reward, misses and false alarms are not traded off against each other directly in standard decision theory, and so there is just a whole, one-dimensional, family of optimal tests created by varying the threshold θ .
+The trade-off is depicted in the famous Receiver Operating Characteristic (ROC) curve, illustrated in figure 6C, which plots the probability of a hit against that for a false alarm, across the whole range of thresholds.
+The area under the ROC curve is a measure of the quality of the cue c{α} for discriminating x_1 and x_2 , which itself is determined by the separation of the two likelihood distributions shown in figure 5B.
+It is also related to other signal detection quantities such as the discriminability, d' (Green and Swets, 1966).